Documentary “Weed the People” by Ricki Lake & Abby Epstein

 About Jen Wittman

-Jen Wittman, CHHC, AADP is a Holistic Health Expert & Coach, specializing in thyroid and autoimmune disorders.
-She provides one-of-a-kind, long-lasting health overhauls through Thyroid Loving Care.
-She is author of Radical TLC Solution, The Super-Mom’s Guide to Managing Thyroid Disease & The Partner’s Guide to Thyroid & Autoimmune Disease.
-She is also host of ThyroidFoodie.tv and Thyroid Radio.
+Jen Wittman is a Certified Holistic Health Expert & Coach, specializing in thyroid and autoimmune conditions.
+She provides one-of-a-kind, long-lasting health and healing overhauls at Thyroid Loving Care.
+She is author of the book, Healing Hashimoto’s Naturally and popular guides, The Super-Mom’s Guide to Managing Life with Thyroid & Autoimmune Disease without Going Bonkers & A Partner’s Guide to Thyroid & Autoimmune Disease: Understand Her Struggle & How To Help.
+And, she is host of ThyroidFoodie.tv and Thyroid Radio.

-After reversing Hashimoto’s, Jen created Radical TLC Solution, a simple, 6-week, self-care strategy to reverse thyroid, autoimmune and inflammatory disease.
-This home healing program provides a practical, real-world strategy to reversing disease & includes a 6-week step-by-step action plan, guides to thyroid basics, testing, treatments, and symptoms and a 4-week meal plan + cookbook.
-The Radical TLC Solution brings real solutions to help people heal in “real” life.
+After reversing Hashimoto’s, an autoimmune thyroid disease herself, Jen created The Thyroid Fix in 6, a simple 6-week self-care strategy to reverse thyroid, autoimmune and inflammatory disease.
+This online, interactive thyroid health coaching program, provides a practical, real-world strategy to reversing disease & includes a 6-week step-by-step action plan, guides to thyroid basics, testing, treatments, and symptoms and a 4-week meal plan + cookbook.